gofort/hashicute/README.md

 * Consul (Service Mesh)
 * Nomad (Orchestrator)
 * Docker (Containers)
-* Fabio (Load Balancer)
+* Traefik (Load Balancer)

 ## Features

-* Nomad + Consul + Fabio are integrated out of the box
+* Nomad + Consul + Traefik are integrated out of the box
 * Forwarding Consul DNS (you can resolve your services using dig on any VM like this: `dig consul.service.lux.consul.
 ANY`)
 * All UIs and management stuff are exposed only to private Tailscale network
-* Fabio Load Balancer is listening to public IPs so you can access your services from the internet if you need
+* Traefik Load Balancer is listening to public IPs so you can access your services from the internet if you need
 * Only 1 DC mode is supported

 ## Networking

-* Fabio LB: 0.0.0.0:80
+* Traefik LB: 0.0.0.0:80
-* Fabio UI: <tailscale_ip-of-your-vm>:9998
 * Consul UI: <tailscale_ip-of-your-vm>:8500
 * Nomad UI: <tailscale_ip-of-your-vm>:4646